raleel/Mythras-Imperative/Mythras-Imperative.md

 ### Conceal (DEX+POW)

 Conceal is the counterpoint to Stealth, being the concealment of large objects rather than the character themselves.
-For instance, conceal could be used to hide a chariot behind some rocks, or sweep away the wheel ruts it left so its path cannot be tracked.
+For instance, Conceal could be used to hide a chariot behind some rocks, or sweep away the wheel ruts it left so its path cannot be tracked.
 The skill is versatile in application, anything from hiding a scroll in a library to disguising the presence of a trap or secret passage.

-### Customs (INT x2+40)
+### Customs (INT x2 +40)

 Customs represents the character's knowledge of his own community: its social codes, rites, rituals, taboos, and so on.
 The skill is used when it is essential to accurately interpret or perform any socially important custom or to behave in a particular way.